Awesome

 </details>Usage

-By default the gtk frontend will open when running lan-mouse
+<details> <summary>Gtk Frontend</summary>By default the gtk frontend will open when running lan-mouse

 .

-enter the corresponding hostname and activate it.
+button and enter the hostname

-opened up in your firewall.
+(or the one selected) opened up in your firewall.

 The cli interface can be enabled using --frontend cli